2008 Christmas massacres

-The Christmas massacres took place on 24–27 December 2008, when the Lord's Resistance Army (LRA), a Ugandan rebel group, attacked several villages in Haut-Uele District, Democratic Republic of the Congo.
-The massacres were the fifth deadliest acts of terrorism in world history.
+The 2008 Christmas massacres were a series of attacks in several villages in Haut-Uele District, Democratic Republic of the Congo by the Lord's Resistance Army (LRA) on 24–27 December 2008.

 Attacks

 The LRA attacks followed the beginning of a joint military operation on 14 December, led by the Ugandan army with support from the Congolese, Southern Sudanese, and Central African Republic armies.
 The Ugandan army attacked the LRA headquarters in Congo's Garamba National Park, near the border with Sudan.

 Following this attack, the LRA dispersed into several groups, each of which targeted civilians along its path.
 The rebels carried out the most devastating of their attacks from 24 December, waiting until people had come together for Christmas festivities, then surrounding and killing them by crushing their skulls with axes, machetes, and large wooden bats.

 Media reports indicated that more than 620 people were killed, many of them hacked into pieces, decapitated, or burned alive in their homes.
 Several people reportedly had their lips cut off as a "warning not to speak ill of the rebels", and two three-year-old girls suffered serious neck injuries when rebels tried to twist their heads off.

 More than 20,000 people were reported to have been displaced by the attacks, and at least 20 children were abducted by the LRA.
 The United Nations High Commissioner for Refugees (UNHCR) reported that as many as 225 people, including 160 children, might have been abducted and more than 80 women raped.

 According to Human Rights Watch, "the similar tactics and the near-simultaneous attacks indicate this was a planned operation meant to slaughter and terrorize as many civilians as possible".
 The LRA has denied responsibility for the attacks; an LRA spokesman suggested that LRA defectors who had joined the Ugandan army may have been responsible.